GitHubDragonFly/WebProject/README.md

 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.

 # Useful Resources
-Another somewhat similar project, which is using Flask and has json as well as html version: [pylogix-api](https://github.com/TheFern2/pylogix-api).
+Another somewhat similar project, which is using Flask, has both json and html version: [pylogix-api](https://github.com/TheFern2/pylogix-api).